jmval111/my_udacity_course_repo/FSND-Virtual-Machine/vagrant/newsdata/README.md

 # Reporting Tool

-This tool is use to report 3 areas of intrest: the top articles, the top authors, and days where requests errors are more than 1%.
-The Python script uses psycopg2 to query a mock PostgreSQL database for a fictional news website.
+This tool is use to report 3 areas of intrest: what are the top articles, what are the top authors, and days where requests errors exceed more than 1%.
+The Python script uses psycopg2 to query a mock PostgreSQL database newsdata.sql for a fictional news website.
+The sql files can be

 ## Getting Started